How to Travel and Combine Work, Life, Vacation

 There may be some distractions on the plane when traveling with companions, but you can manage this with minimal loss of productive time.

-I understand that working for more than 3 hours a day during your vacation time is insane for most people.
+Working for more than 3 hours a day during vacation is insane for most people.
 But I have a problem with that.
 If I don’t work for several days in a row, then it’s incredibly hard for me to get going again.

 It’s a habit like running or going to the gym.
 When you skip a week, your fitness level drops, and it’s really hard to get going again.

-On vacation, I usually share a room with someone.
-That someone is making noises, moving around the room, asking when we will get going.
+On vacation, you may share a room with someone.
+That someone is making noises, moving around the room, asking when you will be ready.
 All this amounts to lower performance and slower pace.

 No time for deep work

 - With a companion on checkout days: Wake up early and work 2 hours before checkout.
-Plus 2 hours for running and breakfast.
+Plus 2 hours for exercise and breakfast.
 This means 6am wakeup call and 10pm sleep time and no alcohol.
-You can work 3 hours in this case if there’s no running or other exercise.
+You can work 3 hours in this case if there’s no exercise.

-- With a companion on extended stays: Wake up Sleep at 12am.
-Work for 3 hours, run or exercise and breakfast for 2 hours.
+- With a companion on extended stays: Sleep at 12am.
+Wake up at 8am.
+Work for 3 hours, exercise and breakfast for 2 hours.
 Total 5 hours and get out of the hotel at 1pm.

-- With a companion full work day: wake up at 9am run and breakfast for 2 hours.
+- With a companion full work day: wake up at 9am, exercise and breakfast for 2 hours.
 Work from 11am to 5pm.
 Go out to town.

-These options are only possible when we travel as a couple.
-When there are children involved, then the full day option is mostly not possible, but the first 2 are.
-These options also work with a larger group when you are not essential for commuting of the group.
+These options are possible when you travel as a couple.
+If there are children involved, then the full day option is usually not possible, but the first 2 are.
+These options also work with a larger group when you are not responsible for transportation of the group.

 How many hours a week should you work?